KarlSchreiner/Rogue-Pong/README.md

 The vision for this game is a rogue-like upgrade driven experience.

 Currently the Front end is implemented with a fully functional Pong experience all within React.
-At the moment all upgrades are set via the introductary debug screen.

 We plan on adding significantly more powerups and upgrades, creating a rogue-like experience where you purchase (hopefully synergistic) upgrades as you earn money from beating harder and harder opponents.
 We also will add a backend to store and serve player progress, AI opponents, and what upgrades can be purchased from the shop.

-Expected release is late 2023!
+Expected release is late 2025!

 ## Tickets

 - Remove anys
 - standardize aiVar names
 - Have redux store be read in game loop instead of being read when calling game loop and passed as location vars
-- implement a powerup
-- implemnet an upgrade
 - Implement a backend
   - need to store currently held upgrades, money, and in game time of user (planning on hosting a speedrunning tournament late 2025 with cash bounty)
   - need to present next AI opponent's stats as well as rewards
   - send 3 random upgrades which the user can potentially buy this round
-- Improve AI tracking to prevent jittering
 - paddle moves slowly up and down when it cannot be mapped to a second ball
 - change component name to have .component
+- institute more powerups
+- institute meta progression

 ## powerup ideas